 Psychological symptoms of OSFED

-- preoccupation or obsession with eating, dieting, exercise or body image
+- preoccupation with eating, dieting, exercise or body image

 - feelings of shame, guilt and disgust, especially after eating

-- a distorted body image or extreme dissatisfaction with body shape – people can think they are fat when they have a healthy or low body weight
+- distorted body image or dissatisfaction with body size, shape or particular body parts/areas

 Behavioural symptoms of OSFED